Fudd scores 25, helps No. 10 UConn top No. 7 Tennessee 75-56

 Ducharme scored in double figures in 10 of the team’s last 11 games.

-Fudd scored the team's first basket — a 3-pointer — and finished the opening half with nine points as UConn (15-4) built a 32-25 lead.
-Westbrook had 11 points in the first half.
+Fudd, who admitted she was nervous before the game, scored the team’s first basket – a 3-pointer – and finished the opening half with nine points as UConn (15-4) built a 32-25 lead.
+Evina Westbrook had 11 points in the first half.

 Christyn Williams, who was scoreless in the opening 20 minutes and missed all seven of her shots, helped UConn blow the game open in the third quarter.
 She scored the first four points to start a 14-0 run that gave the Huskies a 46-25 lead.